soras/EstTimexCorpora/scripts/readme.md

-## Processing TIMEX corpora with EstNLTK and evaluating TimexTagger

-This folder contains scripts for converting TIMEX corpora to EstNLTK's JSON format files, and for evaluating EstNLTK's TimexTagger on the corpus.
-[EstNLTK](https://github.com/estnltk/estnltk) v1.6.6+ is required for running the scripts.
+## Converting TIMEX corpora to EstNLTK's JSON files and evaluating TimexTagger

-Scripts for converting corpora to EstNLTK's JSON format files:
+Scripts for converting corpora of this repository to EstNLTK's JSON format files:

   * `convert_ERY2012_to_v1_6_json.py`
   * `convert_Mthesis2010_to_v1_6_json.py`